Skip to main content

 double plan_rows;

-List *targetlist; /* Target list */
+List *targetlist; /* Columns to output */

-List *qual; /* Qual conditions */
+List *qual; /* Filter conditions to apply at this node */

-struct Plan *lefttree; /* Left subtree */
+struct Plan *lefttree; /* Left child (outer side of a join) */

-struct Plan *righttree; /* Right subtree */
+struct Plan *righttree; /* Right child (inner side of a join) */

 /* ... */